ThomasBaruzier/ecole-directe-cli-client/README.md

 Hi all!
 I have been working hard on this app since a few days and I am proud to announce that my Ecole Directe grade calculator repo have been upgraded to this current CLI client.
 Is has way more features, and it is modular.
-This means that I will be able to easily add bew exiting updates in the future!
+This means that I will be able to easily add new exiting updates in the future!

 ## Features :
 - Easy authentification with elegant UI